-Status: green red = Offset &lt; Limit = Offset ≥ Limit or outside the maximum scaling Туре: NTP PTP with TLV PTP with Management Msgs ESI PPS not available
+Status: green red = Offset < Limit = Offset ≥ Limit or outside the maximum scaling Туре: yellow dark blue light blue green grey = NTP = PTP with TLV = PTP with Management Msgs = ESI PPS = not available

 Additionally, the statistical values: the standard deviation [8] is represented as circle segments.
 These values represent the temporal jitter of the measured values around the mean value.
-When the circle segment color is red, then the deviation is dependent on the scaling and it exceeds the half of range of the decade $\rightarrow$ example: if the middle deviation is in the range 1μs - 10μs and the largest found maximum >5μs, then the individual segment is drawn red, otherwise blue [10].
+When the circle segment color is red, then the deviation is dependent on the scaling and it exceeds the half of range of the decade -> example: if the middle deviation is in the range 1us - 10us and the largest found maximum >5us, then the individual segment is drawn red, otherwise blue [10].